micahheaton/Boomer-Buddy-Core/replit.md

 The application implements optional magic link authentication via email, allowing both authenticated and anonymous usage.
 User sessions are managed through standard HTTP mechanisms.
 The system is designed to work primarily without authentication for the MVP, with user accounts being optional for saving and sharing reports.

 ## External Service Integrations
 The primary external integration is with OpenAI's GPT-4o model for scam analysis.
 The application uses structured prompts with a scoring rubric to evaluate content and return standardized JSON responses.
 A knowledge base of federal, state, and financial institution contacts is stored as static JSON files and integrated into the analysis results.

+The mobile app integrates with device capabilities including camera access for screenshot capture, microphone access for call transcription, and local storage for user profiles and analysis history.
+PII filtering is performed entirely client-side before any data transmission.
 The system is designed to avoid additional paid services beyond OpenAI for the MVP phase.

 # External Dependencies